As of Monday, August 14th, 2017, the cyanobacteria advisory for the Lower Charles River Basin has been lifted.

 While there are currently no recognized methods to eliminate the cyanobacteria from the water, blooms can be prevented by reducing the river’s nutrient levels and water temperature.
 CRWA has developed several projects to help monitor and address cyanobacteria growth in the Charles River:

 Water Quality Monitoring - CRWA manages a team of over 80 volunteers, or citizen scientists, who monitor multiple sites along the Charles River and collect water samples, measure depth and temperature, and record river conditions.
 This data is used to identify problems in the river and trends in water quality, and to track the progress of efforts to clean up the Charles.

 Blue Cities Initiative - CRWA designs and advocates for green infrastructure systems, like rain gardens and permeable pavement, to treat stormwater runoff naturally before it enters the Charles - all while enhancing neighborhoods and connecting existing open spaces.

 Environmental Advocacy - Through reforming state water law, policy and practice, CRWA works to protect aquifers and maintain streamflow, and to prevent excessive discharges of hot water into the river.

-Every year from July through October, CRWA provides daily water quality alerts of the Charles River lower basin, through our Daily Water Quality Notification Program.
-Also known as the “Flagging” Program, CRWA and participating boathouses provide daily flag colors based on bacteria levels, blue-green algae counts, and rainfall-based prediction models.Return to top
+Every year from July through October, CRWA provides daily water quality alerts of the Charles River lower basin, through our Water Quality Notification Program.
+Also known as the “Flagging” Program, CRWA and participating boathouses provide daily flag colors based on bacteria levels, cyanobacteria counts, and rainfall-based prediction models.Return to top